All Episodes

 I appreciate that.

-Yes, I am, and I uh sorry I missed your first year of being on the radio, and I can remember when I was when I first heard you.
+And I can remember when I was when I first heard you.

 And you were probably hooked instantly.

-And I haven't missed a day.
+And I haven't missed today.

 I still have a postcard of you that I got from your radio station.